UBC-STAT/stat-545-guidebook/assignments/peer-review.md

 As part of this course you will be reviewing, commenting on, and marking other students' assignments.
 This is a mandatory part of the course and you will be marked on your peer reviews (15% of overall course mark).

+**For STAT 547: We will take the top four peer review grades when calculating your final grade, so you don't have to do one of them**.

 ## Schedule

 Peer Reviews will be posted here as they are made available.